 A Black-centered Space for community and microenterprise in historic Albina, opened on May 15 and will continue to run every Saturday throughout the summer months.
 The Dream Street Plaza, now in its second year, is located on the 300 Block of NE Sumner Street, just west of NE Martin Luther King, Jr. Boulevard.

-Madison Street Plaza at the Portland Art Museum
+Madison Street Plaza at the Portland Art Museum (Hibernating for the winter season)

 Opening on June 18, Madison Street Plaza will feature local Black radio station The Numberz FM which is continuing its partner residency with the Portland Art Museum.
 The Numberz FM is the anchor of this new community plaza opening this summer on SW Madison Street in the South Park Blocks in front of the Portland Art Museum.